Fast validation first (1-2 min)

 # Static security analysis

-run: uv run bandit -r src/ -f json -o security-report.json
+run: uv run bandit -r src/ -f json -o security.json

 # Secret detection